rajkorde/LiftCalc/Scripts/help.md

 Impact Analysis uses the [CasualImpact](https://google.github.io/CausalImpact/CausalImpact.html) package to estimate the effect of an intervention on the outcome variable.
 Technical details about the package can be found [here](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/41854.pdf).

 The pre-experiment period refers to the period before the intervention.
 The Experiment period refers to  the period during which the intervention is occurring.
 The csv file contains data for the outcome variable for the both pre-experiment and experiment periods.
-The file should not have any header and should be the following format:
+The file should not have any header and should be the following format:<br>
-<Date>, <Control Data>, <Experiment Data>
+Date, Control Data, Experiment Data<br>

 ###Example:
  A sample experiment csv file is uploaded [here](https://1drv.ms/u/s!AE8yViESxcucirIg).
 The pre.experiment duration for this file is 5/10/2016 to 5/23/2016 and Experiment duration for this file is 5/24/2016 to 6/4/2016.
 The sample experiment file should show a lift of 0% with the confidence interval of -14% to +14%.